jacobstim/bloomin8-python/bloomin8_api/API_DOCUMENTATION.md

 # Bloomin8 API Module

-A clean, intuitive Python interface for interacting with Bloomin8 devices.
+A Python interface for interacting with Bloomin8 devices.

 ## Overview